PeterJamesWinn/CausalAndBayesianNetworks/README.md

 The code currently defines functions, classes and methods to generate networks, and has two simple networks as example networks to test the code and exemplify its usage.

+The .csv files are the output from running the code.